Celebrity snapper Rankin focuses on death in online show

 “I’m getting there, because I wouldn’t have been able to even do this in the first few months.
 It’s six months now.
 I’m getting there.”

-The exhibition, which is meant to encourage people to get over the taboo of death and talk about it, can been seen at www.lostforwords.royallondon.com.
+The exhibition, which is meant to encourage people to get over the taboo of death and talk about it, can been seen at lostforwords.royallondon.com.

 Writing by Andrew Heavens; editing by John Stonestreet